projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 For ``mov to cr0`` and ``mov to cr4``, ACRN sets *cr0_host_mask/cr4_host_mask* into *VMX_CR0_MASK/VMX_CR4_MASK*
-for the bitmask causing vm exit.
+for the bitmask causing VM exit.

 As ACRN always enables ``unrestricted guest`` in *VMX_PROC_VM_EXEC_CONTROLS2*, *CR0.PE* and *CR0.PG* can be